The winds of OBA hypergiants and luminous blue variables: Dynamically-consistent atmosphere models reveal multiple wind regimes: Results

 \subsection{Spectral appearance}

-Our PoWR$^\textsc{hd}$ models are not specifically designed to fit any particular star and have a fixed luminosity.
-However, as illustrated in Fig.\,\ref{fig:spectrum-similarity}, we find that the normalized synthetic spectra of our models generally resemble spectra of existing hypergiants and LBVs across their temperature domain.
-This indicates that many hypergiants/LBVs (and even some supergiants), which spectroscopically appear very different from each other, might belong to such $L/M$ regime.
-Moreover, this is an important ``sanity check'' for the robustness of the atmospheres' structures and indicates that our sequence is apprehending their physics across the hypergiant regime.
+Our \texttt{PoWR$^\textsc{hd}$} models are not specifically designed to fit any particular star and have a fixed luminosity.
+However, as illustrated in Fig.\,\ref{fig:spectrum-similarity}, we found that the normalized synthetic spectra of our models generally resemble spectra of existing hypergiants and LBVs in their temperature domain.
+This indicates that many hypergiants, LBVs, and even some supergiants that spectroscopically appear to be very different from each other might belong to this $L/M$ regime.
+Moreover, this is an important sanity check for the robustness of the atmosphere structures and indicates that our sequence reflects their physics in the hypergiant regime.